-Alongside the highway the Willamette national Forest has a paved parking area with restrooms and a short trail to the pools.
+Alongside the highway, the Willamette National Forest has a paved parking area with restrooms and a short trail to the pools.
 If soaking in the nude is your thing, then you'll be happy to know the McCredie hot springs is clothing optional.

 To get to the south side pools, go east a half-mile on Oregon 58 from the main parking area, turn south on Shady Gap Road, cross the creek on a bridge, go right and park at the first wide spot.
 A 1/3-mile path through the forest leads to the south shore pools.
-Also worth checking out is Salt Creek Falls, which is just up the road and an incredible site to see.
+Also worth checking out is Salt Creek Falls, which is just up the road and an incredible sight to see.

 The largest pool is said to be 30 to 35 feet wide, with the smallest being only a yard in diameter, both roughly 2 feet deep.
-Also worth mentioning is one hot spring located close to the road, and often referred to as the "Trucker Spring," because it’s location lends itself to a common pit-stop for 18 wheeler travelers.
-This hot spring is open year round.
+Also worth mentioning is one hot spring located close to the road, and often referred to as the "Trucker Spring," because its location lends itself to a common pit-stop for 18 wheeler travelers.
+This hot spring is open year-round.

-One of the many benefits from the hot springs is the high silica content of natural hot springs, which can potentially heal dry, rough skin.
+One of the many benefits of the hot springs is the high silica content of natural hot springs, which can potentially heal dry, rough skin.
 The medicinal properties of the sulfur content is also known to treat the symptoms of eczema and psoriasis.
 Magnesium is known to have muscular benefits, and aids in healing arthritis and fibromyalgia.
 Calcium and sodium bicarbonate increase blood circulation and the natural heat from the water provides a soothing, relaxing, and healing experience.

 McCredit Hot Springs requires a $5 parking fee or recreation pass required.
 Additional information and open status can be found here.